p-marcin/java-dev-vm/README.md

 .\mvnw.cmd clean package -Pultimate
 ```

+Older releases are removed from DockerHub.
+If you want to use older release for whatever reason, you need to build it yourself.
+In the [Releases](https://github.com/P-Marcin/ubuntu-dev-vm/releases) tab you can find zip with the source code.

 ## :pushpin: Copyright & License

 Copyright (c) 2024 Marcin P. - Released under the [MIT license](LICENSE).